oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Exchange Mail Public Folders | Not Configured | The organisation does not leverage Public folders currently, therefore this setting is not required.
 Directory extension attribute synchronisation | Not Configured | Not required for this solution.

-AAD Connect configuration applicable to agencies leveraging a hybrid implementation.
+AAD Connect configuration applicable to organisations leveraging a hybrid implementation.

 Configuration | Value | Description
 --- | --- | ---